will-lancer/will-lancer.github.io/README.md

 Some books that I'm reading now:

 For courses:
  * Srednicki's *Quantum Field Theory*.
-A very solid and clear book on QFT.
+A very solid and clear book on QFT, focusing on the path integral.
+It's also one of the more modern canonical QFT textbooks.
-   Nice and modern, focusing on the path integral and including modern topics like spinor-helicity and many interesting gauges.
 Nice problems too--not too hard but not too easy.
 I think a weakness of this book is its brevity.
 It sometimes does not explain or motivate things enough in my opinion.
 This is also a strength of this book, though, so one has to pick their poison.
+   (I would chug gallons of this poison over reading another misplaced index in Schwartz.)
  * Schwart'z *Quantum Field Theory and the Standard Model*.
 This is the book my QFT II mostly follows.
 I read it against my will.
 Kidding (kind of).
 I think Schwartz has useful discussions of some things, but this book isn't really to my tastes.
 I will not vent my frustrations here, but I morally disgree with Schwartz on how physics (and writing physics textbooks) should be done.
-For example, I am a purist about indices of any kind--Schwartz... isn't.
-While this example is a bit on the trivial side, I think anyone that has flipped through the book knows what I'm talking about.
+For example, I am a purist about index placement--Schwartz... isn't.
+I think anyone that has flipped through the book knows what I'm talking about.
+   It is a solid textbook with a good selection of topics, but it's not a textbook that I am eager to read.
  * Xi Yin's [lecture notes](https://sites.google.com/view/xi-yin/qft-notes) on QFT.
 Prof. Yin has YouTube lectures online from when he taught the class, which are a necessary supplement to these notes.
 These notes are the best QFT resource I've come across--they are the most "morally correct" way of presenting the material